 OBJECTIVE To reduce negative impacts on water quality resulting from road construction.
 INDICATOR Number of road construction and stream crossing incidents (new and upgrades) according to company guidelines.
-TARGET To have zero non-conformance incidents.
-VARIANCE None allowed 2022 Update In 2022, there were no incidents related to road construction and stream crossings.
+TARGET To have zero TARGET VARIANCE To have zero non-conformance incidents.
+None allowed 2023 Update In 2023, there were no incidents related to road construction and stream crossings.